bodebisi/Darey.io-Projects/Project 6 WEB SOLUTION WITH WORDPRESS.md

 Verify your setup by running
 ### df -h

-Output should look like this:
+Your Output should look like this

 <img width="721" alt="Screen Shot 2023-07-25 at 2 18 28 AM" src="https://github.com/bodebisi/Darey.io-Projects/assets/132711315/5e34fe66-5795-445a-8095-14f9ed828adf">

 # Step 2 — Prepare the Database Server